man1989/shop/README.md

 # shop
-Shop app replication polymer shop app in React
+Polymer shop app clone in React and Redux